bxartur/Maze-game/README.md

 ## Example
 ![maze-example](https://user-images.githubusercontent.com/123515299/215509446-85b5bdd6-9ede-4a51-a06f-03429e660ef3.png)

 Game has 4 difficulty levels (easy, medium, hard, extreme), that change size of the maze, number of guards and number of treasures - maze shown above has difficulty level set on medium.
-Level easy has in addition solution path from start to exit displayed on floor.
+Level easy has in addition solution path from start to exit, that is displayed on floor.

 ## Controls
 W - Up, A - Left, S - Down, D - Right